kilinc89/inventanalytics_pokemon/README.md

 - Filter by year and type
 - Responsive grid layout
 - Pagination
+- Mobile-friendly design *
-- Debounced search(Debounced search prevents API calls from being made on every keystroke.)
+- Debounced search(Debounced search prevents API calls from being made on every keystroke.) *
-- Mobile-friendly design
-- Screens does not have business logic
+- Screens does not have business logic *
-- Smooth scrolling after a page change
+- Smooth scrolling after a page change *
+- Added custom cache mechanism to reduce api call to server *

+* added as extra

 ## Installation